dustcloud/smartmeshsdk/app/JsonServer/README.md

 ### Get the latest snapshot

-The JsonServer keeps a copy of the latest snapshot for each of the manager's connected to it.
+The JsonServer keeps a copy of the latest snapshot for each of the managers connected to it.
-You can use this resource to retrieve all latest snapshots
+You can use this resource to retrieve the latest snapshots from all managers.

 | Method  | URL                                               |
 |---------|---------------------------------------------------|